openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 This OEP explicitly does not cover:

-- The retirement process itself
+- The process of deleting or anonymizing PII for users, also referred to in this document as "retirement" or "forgetting"
 - The process for cataloging PII stored in operational logs such as Splunk or New Relic
 - The process for cataloging PII stored in non-operational systems such as analytics databases